Celebrating 50 Years in Business

-Fifty years is a big deal to us, and while no one would have predicted the current landscape of the industry, as a family-owned company, we are thrilled to celebrate this milestone anniversary and our history.
+Fifty years is a big deal to us.
+While no one could have predicted the current landscape of the industry and the events of the past year, we are thrilled to celebrate this milestone anniversary and our history as a family-owned company.

-“This milestone is made even more special when you reflect on the generational aspect of our history; you can’t have 50 years without three generations,” said Brian Pruis, President of P&P Industries.
-“We’re proud to say that we have successfully transitioned from our first generation to the second, and we are even more proud to say that we are entering the third generation at P&P. We know the company will continue to succeed under the eventual leadership of the incoming third generation.”
+“This milestone is even more special when you reflect on the generational aspect of our history,” said Brian Pruis, President of P&P Industries.
+“You can’t have 50 years without three generations.
+We are proud to say that we have successfully transitioned from our first generation to the second.
+We are even more proud to say that we are entering the third generation at P&P Industries.
+We know the company will continue to succeed under the eventual leadership of the incoming third generation.”

-As with any family-owned company, P&P understands that with each generation, there is a chance the business may not carry on.
-Statistics reveal that multi-generational family-owned businesses do not often flourish.
-In fact, the survival rate of family-owned businesses successfully making the transition from the first generation to the second is only 30%, according to Score.com.
+Like any family-owned company, P&P Industries understands that with each generation, the chance that the business may not carry on increases.
+Statistics show that multi-generational family-owned businesses do not often flourish.
+In fact, the survival rate of a family-owned business successfully making the transition from the first generation to the second is only 30%, according to Score.com.

 At P&P, we are proud to celebrate 50 years of manufacturing excellence, especially given that some companies do not make it one, five or even 10 years, let alone 50.
-This milestone gives us plenty to celebrate!
+This milestone provides us with plenty to celebrate!

 Important Milestones – The Transformations That Have Shaped Our History

 1995 marked another transition for the company, as Warren officially bought out his brother and took over sole ownership of the company with his wife, Marcia.
-To ensure the success of the company, Warren and Marcia needed to work long, hard hours, but their work helped build on the early success of the company.
+To ensure the success of the company, Warren and Marcia needed to work long, grueling hours.
+However, their hard work helped build on the early success of the company.
 This transition period also marked the beginning of the second generation starting at P&P, and during these years, the second generation embraced scientific molding, which improved our quality and efficiencies tremendously.
 Then in 2005, P&P’s hard work and effort paid off in the form of John Deere’s Supplier of the Year Award – an admired symbol of our success.

 In 2012, we had officially outgrown our old school building, bringing us to another fork in the road.
-With the option to add on to the existing facility, move to a larger facility, or build our own, we ultimately decided to build our own facility.
-This ensured that we would attain the infrastructure needed, with a building designed specifically for injection molding.
+With the option to add on to the existing facility, move to a larger facility, or build our own, P&P Industries ultimately decided that building our own facility was the best bet – this ensured that we would attain the infrastructure needed with a building designed specifically for injection molding.
 Any company move is a big transition, but building one from the ground up adds a new layer of challenges.
 In the end, we successfully transitioned to our new state-of-the-art facility in Sterling, Illinois, which embodies our continued commitment to reaching the status of a world-class injection molder.

 In 2016, we reached another important milestone in continued success with John Deere, achieving their 15-year Supplier Hall of Fame award.
-This award was a tremendous honor for us as it highlighted the hard work we sustained, maintaining a strong status as a high level and trusted supplier.
-Our entire team understands the importance of cost, quality and delivery, and since 2016, we have maintained the same high level of expectations.
+This award was a tremendous honor for us as it highlighted the hard work we sustained, maintaining status as a high-level and trusted supplier.
+Our entire team understands the importance of cost, quality and delivery, and since 2016, we have upheld the same high level of expectations.

 New Generation, New Logo, Same P&P

 The latest transformations in our history and one designed to work in conjunction with our 50-year celebration was our company’s rebrand, highlighted by a new logo and website.
-The new logo displays a bold, modern look for P&P and features interlocking P’s, signifying the close relationship between all stake-holders at P&P. Overall, the logo was refreshed to better embody the current culture of the company and the ever-growing mindset of the company.
+The new logo displays a bold, modern look for P&P with interlocking P’s that signify the close relationship between all stakeholders at P&P. Overall, P&P decided it was time to refresh our logo to represent the current culture of the company and the ever-growing mindset of the company.